crossplane/crossplane/design/design-doc-composition-functions.md

-Under the proposed design Functions could also be used for purposes besides rendering composed resources, for example validating the results of the `resources` array or earlier Functions in the `functions` array.
+Under the proposed design Functions could also be used for purposes besides rendering composed resources, for example validating the results of the `resources` array or earlier Functions in the `pipeline`.
 Furthermore, a Function could also be used to implement 'side effects' such as triggering a replication or backup.